Secrets for a better sleep

 Position yourself in the best way possible

 A good sleep positioning means sleeping in a way that allows your muscles to relax fully, especially your back muscles, dorsal and lumbar regions, which are not rested at all during the day.
 Avoid sleeping on your stomach or on your back, preferably adopt the foetal position.
-Position yourself on your side with your legs slightly doubled and use a pillow that has the width of your shoulders, not your back.
+Position yourself on your side with your legs slightly doubled and use a pillow that has the width of your shoulders.

 Avoid soporifics or sedatives